Ted Potter Jr.

-Ted Potter Jr. (born November 9, 1983), official name Theodore Charles Potter Jr., is an American professional golfer who plays on the PGA Tour.
+Theodore Charles Potter Jr. (born November 9, 1983) is an American professional golfer who plays on the PGA Tour.
 He is a left-handed golfer, but is naturally right-handed.
 He is a two-time winner on the PGA Tour, having also won twice on the Web.com Tour.
-He is often described as a career journeyman golfer and mini-tour legend, due to his dominance of numerous minor league golfing tours.
+He is often described as a career journeyman golfer and mini-tour legend, due to his dominance of numerous minor league golf tours.

 Early life

 Potter was born in Ocala, Florida, and resided the majority of his childhood in nearby Silver Springs.
 He is the son of Ted Potter Sr. and Dale Potter.
-His father is a retired a golf course maintenance professional who worked at Silver Springs Shores Country Club and various other Ocala area courses.
+His father is a retired golf course maintenance professional who worked at Silver Springs Shores Country Club and various Ocala area courses.
 His mother currently still works for Walmart as a Department Manager.
 He began to play golf at a very early age.
-His father made him a custom set of clubs as soon as he could grip a golf club and was his chief instructor of the game.
+His father made him a custom set of clubs as soon as he could grip one and was his chief instructor of the game.

-Potter would go on to dominate Florida youth golfing tours winning numerous youth events.
+Potter would go on to dominate Florida youth golf tours, winning numerous events.
 His success continued through his high school career.
 He won all-district honors three times in high school.
-He graduated in 2002 from Lake Weir High School in southeastern Marion County, and chose to turn pro instead of attending college.
+He graduated in 2002 from Lake Weir High School in southeastern Marion County and chose to turn pro instead of attending college.

 Professional career

 Mini-tours career

-Potter turned pro at the age of 19 where he first competed on the Central Florida-based Moonlight Tour.
+Potter turned pro at the age of 19 and first competed on the Central Florida-based Moonlight Tour.
 He supplemented his income working in the cart barn at Lake Diamond Golf & Country Club in Ocala, Florida.
-Potter is estimated to have over 60 mini-tour victories at various levels of mini-tour competition.
+Potter is estimated to have over 60 mini-tour victories at various levels of competition.

 Potter was the 2006 and 2009 NGA Hooters Tour Player of the Year.
 He has a total of seven regular season wins and five winter series victories on the NGA Tour.
 He is currently tied for third place all-time in wins.
 His career winnings on the NGA tour are $595,490.72 (623,000 including winter series events).